Antitrust and Competition Litigation

 Larson’s Antitrust and Competition team includes lawyers with decades of experience in all areas of antitrust and competition law.
 We have litigated cases in jurisdictions across the country and in every federal circuit, trying many to jury verdicts.
 The Antitrust and Competition team provides, in one integrated unit, the best trial lawyers, economists, and industry experts.
 We know the law and the process – and we know how to use them to your advantage.

-Larson represents corporations in both asserting and defending antitrust claims under both federal and state laws – no matter if they involve private civil litigation, criminal investigations, trials initiated by the U.S. Department of Justice, or civil investigations and trials brought by the Federal Trade Commission, state Attorneys General, or foreign antitrust authorities.
+We represent corporations in both asserting and defending antitrust claims under both federal and state laws – no matter if they involve private civil litigation, criminal investigations, trials initiated by the U.S. Department of Justice, or civil investigations and trials brought by the Federal Trade Commission, state Attorneys General, or foreign antitrust authorities.

 Larson attorneys have tried antitrust cases involving price fixing, group boycotts, monopolization, market allocation, refusals to deal, and other anticompetitive practices in state and federal courts, and before arbitration panels and international tribunals.